How to Make Cold Process Soap: A Beginner’s Guide to Soap Making

 Making cold process soap from scratch doesn’t have to be hard or scary.
-You can learn how to make homemade soap with lye, or old fashioned lye soap, using modern soap making methods, techniques and homemade soap recipes with this beginning soapmakers guide.
+You can learn how to make soap with lye, or old fashioned lye soap, using modern soap making methods, techniques and homemade soap recipes with this beginning soapmakers guide on how to make cold process soap.
 Keep reading to learn how you can get started with this exciting new hobby or explore a new career making path with this cold process soapmaking tutorial, soapmaking tips and tricks and beginner cold process soap recipes.

 Ever wanted to learn how to make cold process soap but aren’t quite sure where to begin?
 In this revised cold process soapmaking tutorial I fill you in on the basics you need to make cold process soap from scratch along with the equipment, tools and ingredients necessary to get started in the fabulous world of soapmaking!